andreasduerloo/Advent_of_Code_2023/readme.md

 ~~~
 go run ./advent.go 1
 ~~~
 The **solutions** for individual days each get their own directory.
-That directory contains a *lib.go* file with all the code doing the heavy lifting, as well as a *\*.go* file that exposes a ´Solve()´ function.
+That directory contains a *lib.go* file with all the code doing the heavy lifting, as well as a *\day_\*\*.go* file that exposes a ´Solve()´ function.
 That function's job is to read in the puzzle input, pass it off to a parsing function, handle the high-level logic, and return the solutions.
 This function is called from the ´main()´ function.

 > [!Note]
 > In the unlikely case I think a solution is particularly interesting or clever, I might add a separate *readme.md* file in that directory.